 This category includes all aids or equipment supports that assist participants to live independently or assist a carer to support the participant.
 It also includes related delivery, set-up and some training support items.
-Usually providing independent advice, guidance, trials, set-up and training (not bundled with sale of an item) is funded through Capacity Building (Support Category 2.15).
-More detailed information on assistive technologies and consumables codes can be found in the Assistive Technologies and Consumables Guide13.
+Usually, providing independent advice, guidance, trials, set-up and training (not bundled with sale of an item) is funded through Capacity Building (Support Category 2.15).

+More detailed information on assistive technologies and consumables codes can be found in the Assistive Technology and Consumables Guide on the Assistive Technology webpage13.